 Review, assessment and validation of the analysis made by the Principle.

 Supply of the required computer codes and softwares including training of Principal specialist, including computer-controlled operation support system based on the Unit 3D models.

-Assistance in verification and validation of computers codes and software’s developed by Principal

 Conduct of special training courses and on- job training for the Principle’s specialist in the field of Technical Support and Engineering Services.

-Submission of detailed data regarding any calculations/analysis, including computer modeling of systems/equipment.
+Submission of detailed data regarding any calculations/analysis, including computer modeling of systems/equipment. (shall be finalized later on)

-To equip of BNPP Training Centre with additional training software and necessary training materials.
+To equip BNPP Training Centre with additional training software and necessary training materials.

 Assistance to establish and control of aging degradation management for systems/structures/equipment of the BNPP-1.